I’m going to show you the fastest way for how to save up for an iPhone as a kid – these tips will help with.

 - How much out of your current earnings can you set aside each pay cycle to put towards your savings goal?

-Step #4: Comparison Shop To Price Your iPhone
+Step #4: Comparison Shop To Price an iPhone

-Now we need to find out the price of your iPhone + upkeep costs.
-The amount we come up with here will be your Target Savings Goal Amount.
+Now we need to find out the price of an iPhone + upkeep costs.
+The amount we come up with here will be your kid’s Target Savings Goal Amount.

-You’re going to do some comparison shopping to find the best estimated price for what this iPhone is going to cost you.
+They’re going to do some comparison shopping to find the best estimated price for what this iPhone is going to cost them.

 - Go to an Apple store with your parents.
 How much will the iPhone model you want cost?
 If you can’t make it to the store, then give them a call and ask a sales associate.